 The Basics of Choosing a Restaurant Theme Concept

-Be Aware of Your Own Bias
+Be Aware of Your Bias

-Often when a person decides they want to open a restaurant, they have a pretty good idea of the concept—a steakhouse, a sandwich shop, a coffee house, etc. That’s great because it gives you a place to start.
+Someone who decides to open a restaurant will likely have a pretty good idea of the concept—a steakhouse, a sandwich shop, a coffee house, etc. That’s great, because it gives you a place to start.

-Beware of your personal bias in regards to your restaurant theme.
-You might firmly believe that your neighborhood is in need of a place to get a good steak and handcrafted beer.

-But do others agree with you?
-Even if you don’t care for your local restaurants (which are also your soon-to-be competition) many people do.
-Look at several restaurants from the point of view of other customers.
-Maybe you can’t stand the loud music played at the local tavern, but there are many people who enjoy it while they eat dinner.
+Beware of your personal bias in regard to your restaurant theme, though.
+You might firmly believe that your neighborhood needs a place to get a good steak and a craft beer, but do others agree with you?
+Even if you don’t care for your local restaurants (a.k.a. your soon-to-be competition), many people do.
+Look at several restaurants through the eyes of other customers.
+Maybe you can’t stand the loud music played at the local tavern, but many enjoy it.
 Or perhaps you think there aren’t enough family-friendly restaurants in the area.
-That is your opinion, not a hard fact.
+That is your opinion, but do others share it?

 Determine Your Audience